• Skip to primary navigation

 Define your objectives and target audience.

 Your objectives and target audience should be front and center in your mind.
-If you don’t know whom you’re trying to reach or what you want to achieve, your marketing efforts will be fruitless.
+Your marketing efforts will be fruitless if you don’t know whom you’re trying to reach or what you want to achieve.

 Establishing a clear understanding of your objectives and target audience is relatively simple.
 First, take some time to consider what you hope to accomplish with your proximity marketing campaign.
 Do you want to boost brand awareness?
 Increase foot traffic?
 Generate leads?
 Then, start deciding who your ideal target customer is.

-By taking the time to develop a well-defined strategy from the outset, you’ll be in a much better position to achieve success with your proximity marketing efforts.
+By developing a well-defined strategy from the outset, you’ll be in a much better position to achieve success with your proximity marketing efforts.

 Now that you know your target audience and what you want to achieve, it’s time to start thinking about the best way to reach them.
 Several proximity marketing technologies are available, each with its strengths and weaknesses.